• About Us

 Disable Avast core shield

-Select how long you want to turn the shield off, either 10 minutes, one hour, until the next restart, or indefinitely.
+Select how long you want to turn the shield off, either 10 minutes, one hour, until the next restart, or even indefinitely.

 Turn off core shield